StevenJPx2/bricky/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Feature request
+name: Documentation
-about: Suggest an idea for this project
+about: Create an issue for documentation issues.
-title: "[FEATURE]"
+title: "[DOC]"
-labels: ''
+labels: "\U0001F4D6 documentation"
 assignees: StevenJPx2

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What issue are you facing with the documentation and where?*
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**